Top Southern Baptists plan to release secret list of abusers

 “We are sorry to the survivors for all we have done to cause pain and frustration,” he said.
 “Now is the time to change the culture.
 We have to be proactive in our openness and transparency from now.”

-Executive Committee Chair Wally Slade began the virtual meeting by acknowledging the survivors.
+Executive Committee Chair Rolland Slade began the virtual meeting by acknowledging the survivors.

 “Our commitment is to be different and do different,” he said.
 “We can’t come up with half-baked solutions.”

-Note: This story has been corrected to show that the Executive Committee chair’s first name is Rolland.